Linux Kernel: New Vulnerability! Vulnerability allows privilege escalation - Breaking Latest News

 Products

-Users of the affected applications should keep them up to date.
+Users of the affected systems should keep them up to date.
 When security vulnerabilities become known, manufacturers are required to remedy them as quickly as possible by developing a patch or a workaround.
-If new security updates become available, install them as soon as possible.
-For information purposes, consult the sources listed in the next section.
+If security patches are available, install them as soon as possible.
+For information, consult the sources listed in the next section.
 These often contain further information on the latest version of the software in question and the availability of security patches or tips on workarounds.
 If you have any further questions or are unsure, please contact your responsible administrator.
-IT security managers should regularly check when the manufacturing company makes a new security update available.
+IT security officers should regularly check the sources mentioned to see whether a new security update is available.

 Manufacturer information on updates, patches and workarounds